hutber/kindred/README.md

-# We Kindred - A Sex Tracker
+# A Tracker App
-We Kindreds sex tracking app
+A tracking app

 ## Contributing ##
 We are using `commitizen` along with `conventional-changelog`.
 So please use `git cz` to make your commits